tijn/pls-tool/README.md

 http://server-23.stream-server.nl:8438/
 ```

-You can also show the other fields, titles and lengts if they are provided.
+You can also show the other fields, titles and lengths if they are provided.

 ```sh
 $ ./pls -a ~/Music/Radio/Indie_XL.pls